wegener-center/pyCAT/README.md

 # pyCAT
-Climate Analisys Tool written in python
+Climate Analysis Tool written in python

 (c) Wegener Center for Climate and Global Change